vsrinivas/fuchsia/development/api/fidl.md

  * Use `array` for MAC addresses because a MAC address is always six bytes long.

+### Should I use a struct or a table?

+Structs and tables provide semantically similar notions, and so it can seem complicated deciding which to prefer.

+For very high level IPCs, or for persistent storage, where serialization performance tends not to be a concern:
+- Tables provide some forwards and backwards compatibility, and so offer an element of future proofing: prefer them for most concepts.
+- Take the performance benefits of structs only for concepts that are very unlikely to change in the future (say `struct Vec3 { float x; float y; float z }`, or `Ipv4Address`).

+Once serialization performance becomes an overriding concern (this is common on the data path for device drivers for example), we can begin to prefer structs only and rely on adding new methods to interfaces to account for future changes.

 ### When should I use an enum?

 (Note: This section depends on a proposed FIDL 2.1 feature that makes enums